fuston05/users_api/README.md

   - **Returns** On success: user's id, userName, and a Welcome userName message.
   - **Returns** On failure: error message if userName or email is already in use or id any validation fails from the '/middleware/validation.js'.

+**(POST) users/auth/confirmEmail/**

+  > Validates a users email with a string token sent to their email address using nodeMailer as mentioned above.
+  > The email link will hit this endpoint with an 'emailToken'(t), and a 'userName'(u) in the query string.

+  > We first make sure they have not already verified their email by querying the DB.
+If they have not already verified the email, then we proceed with updating the DB and sending back a confirmation message that they have successfully verified their email.

+  - **Requires** {t(emailToken), u(userName)} in the request.query.

+  - **Returns** if already verified:  message that user has already verified their account and should log in now.
+  - **Returns** If not already verified: successful verification message.
+  - **Returns** Error: If not email token is no longer valid: message stating that the token may have expired, and they should try again.

 - **(POST) users/auth/login/**

   > Logs in a user.

   - **Requires** {userName, password} in the request body.
-Checks first if that user exists before logging in.
+Checks if email has been verified, checks if user exists, and validates user input before logging in.
   - **Returns** error message if that user doesn't exist in the DB.
+  - **Returns** error message if that user email is not verified in the DB.
+  - **Returns** error messages if user input fails the validation from [express-validator](https://express-validator.github.io/docs/)
-  - **Returns** a welcome <userName> message, and a json web token on success with an 8 hour expiration by default.
+  - **Returns** a welcome userName message, and a json web token on success with an 8 hour expiration by default.

 - **(GET) /users**